 Drew works with Professors Kiran Trehan and Monder Ram at the University of Birmingham on Mapping and Activating Support for Diverse Business Networks through the Enterprise & Diversity Alliance (EDA).
 The purpose of this work is to utilise the Enterprise Diversity Alliance (EDA) to engage directly with diverse businesses in order to promote better relationships with the finance sector and support availability to these firms.

-Karen is a Lecturer in entrepreneurship at Queens University, Belfast and also works with the ERC to provide support to the Demography and Innovation research themes.
-She is involved primarily in firm-level research utilising data to examine aspects of firm performance in both Northern Ireland and the UK.
-Recent projects include those for Invest NI, Forfás, BIS, DETI, Scottish Enterprise and UKTI.
-Previously she worked as a Senior Research Economist at the Economic Research Institute of Northern Ireland (formerly the Northern Ireland Economic Research Centre).
+Karen is a senior economist at Ulster University’s Economic Policy Centre and also works with the ERC on projects relating to entrepreneurship, business demography and innovation.
+She is involved primarily in firm-level economic research utilising micro-data to examine aspects of firm performance in both Northern Ireland and the UK.
+Karen works with ERC members to produce the UK Global Entrepreneurship Monitor.
+Other recent projects include those for BEIS, DfE, and Scottish Enterprise.
+Previously she worked as a Lecturer in Entrepreneurship at Queen’s University, Belfast.

 Investment Director, EV Group

 Paul joined Enterprise Ventures in 2006 and is a member of the EV Growth team.
 He was previously a Regional Director with Barclays Ventures, responsible for the North of England and the Midlands.His experience includes investments in MBOs and development capital transactions in many sectors, including specialist manufacturing, support services and distribution.The earlier part of his career was spent in commercial banking, in the UK and overseas.